Common invasive weeds in NW New Mexico can be found below.

 Russian olive and tamarisk (salt cedar) are aggressive, invasive trees that infest river banks, use excessive water, compete with native species, and form dense stands prone to wildfire.
 Removal and management of these trees is essential to maintaining the health of the rivers and land in our district.

-San Juan SWCD projects have cleared over 6,000 acres of Russian olive and salt cedar in the past ten years, and have chemically treated over ##00 acres of resprouts.
+San Juan SWCD projects have cleared over 7,000 acres of Russian olive and salt cedar in the past ten years, and have chemically treated even more acres of resprouts.
 Through funding from NM State Forestry, US Forest Service, the State of New Mexico, and San Juan County, our projects have removed hazardous fuels for 110 private landowners, and have cleared firebreaks and improved river access for Farmington, Aztec, Bloomfield, San Juan County, Jackson Lake Wildlife Management Area, Navajo Lake State Park, Bureau of Land Management, US Fish and Wildlife, Bureau of Reclamation, and the Navajo Nation.